cfpb/github-changelog/README.md

 This is a small utility that generates a changelog between two git tags based on GitHub pull request titles as either plaintext or markdown.

-An example might look like:
+An example might look like this:

 - Improve test coverage for mygreatpackage.subpackage [#1234]()
 - Add support for Python 3 [#1233]()